 Please note that a parent must contact school at the time or within 24 hours of the absence.
 Parents can only excuse their own children, or International Students they are hosting, for absences.
 The student may turn in late work or make up the test/quiz that was given while he/she was gone.
 For all excused absences, if the student misses one day, he/she gets one day to turn work in or make up a test/quiz.
 If the student misses two days, then two days are allowed to complete work.
+For absences related to a family trip, students will have the length of the absence work in or make up a test/quiz.
+If the student misses two days, then two days are allowed to complete work.
 For absences related to a family trip, students will have the length of the absence after returning to school to turn in all missing assignments regardless of the length of the trip.
 All work must be completed in each class by the end of the marking period.
 It is the responsibility of the student to make arrangements for all make-up work.

 Parents or Guardians of students who have attendance issues based on medical reasons (3 days or more) should notify the office and their teachers immediately.
 A plan will be developed through the Director of Curriculum and Instruction and appropriate staff for the duration of the student's illness.
 A doctor's note will need to be provided.